-(B) proficiently demonstrate safe electrical welding; and (C) safely use hand and power tools in the construction and repair of agricultural equipment.
+(A) safely operate oxy-fuel and plasma cutting equipment; (B) proficiently demonstrate safe electrical welding; and (C) safely use hand and power tools in the construction and repair of agricultural equipment.
 (6) The student demonstrates knowledge of laws and regulations related to the construction, design and fabrication of agricultural equipment.
 The student is expected to: (A) incorporate industry standards developed by entities such as ANSI, ASAE or OSHA into the construction of agricultural equipment; and (B) design and build equipment in compliance with state and federal laws enforced by agencies such as the DOT.

 TEKS with edits Committee Comments (a) General requirements.
-This course is recommended for students in Grades 10-12. (b) Introduction.
+This course is recommended for students in Grades 10-12.
+The recommended prerequisite for this class is Principles of Agriculture, Food and Natural Resources. (b) Introduction.
 (1) Career and Technical Education instruction provides content aligned with challenging academic standards and relevant technical knowledge and skills for students to further their education and succeed in current or emerging professions.
 (2) The Agriculture, Food & Natural Resources Career Cluster focuses on the production, processing, marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources. (b) (3) Introduction.
 To be prepared for careers in agricultural power, structural, and technical systems, students should attain academic skills and knowledge; acquire technical knowledge and skills related to power, structural, and technical agricultural systems and the workplace; and develop knowledge and skills regarding career opportunities, entry requirements, industry certifications, and industry expectations.
 To prepare for success, students should have opportunities to learn, reinforce, apply, and transfer their knowledge and technical skills in a variety of settings.
 This course is designed to develop an understanding of power and control systems as related to energy sources, small and large power systems, and agricultural machinery.
 (4) Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations.
 (5) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples. (c) Knowledge and skills.
 (1) The student outlines the employability skills of a successful employee to meet current industry and societal standards demonstrates professional standards/employability skills as required by business and industry.
-The student is expected to: (A) identify career development and entrepreneurship opportunities in the field of power, structural, and technical systems (B) apply competencies related to resources, information, interpersonal skills, problem solving, and critical thinking in power, structural, and technical systems; (C) examine licensing, certification, and credentialing requirements to maintain compliance with industry requirements;
+The student is expected to: (A) identify career development and entrepreneurship opportunities in the field of power, structural, and technical systems; (B) apply competencies related to resources, information, interpersonal skills, problem solving, and critical thinking in power, structural, and technical systems;